adityarana14/VoiceRecognitionToFetchSQLQueries/README.md

 }
 ```

-On the other hand, if you want to use only a particular set of tables, you can add them to the `IncludedTables` array in the [appsettings.json](https://github.com/marcominerva/DatabaseGPT/blob/master/src/DatabaseGptConsole/appsettings.json#L16) file.
-For example:
+On the other hand, if you want to use only a particular set of tables, you can add them to the `IncludedTables` array in the [appsettings.json]

 ```json
 "DatabaseSettings": {